SMART App Launch

 This experimental capability allows apps to persist a small amount of configuration data to an EHR’s FHIR server.
 Conformance requirements described below apply only to software that implements support for this capability.
 Example use cases include:

-• App with no backend storage persists user preferences such as default screens, shortcuts, or color preferences.
+• An app with no backend storage persists user preferences such as default screens, shortcuts, or color preferences.
 Such apps can save preferences to the EHR and retrieve them on subsequent launches.

-• App maintains encrypted external data sets.
+• An app maintains encrypted external data sets.
 Such apps can persist access keys to the EHR and retrieve them on subsequent launches, allowing in-app decryption and display of external data sets.

 Apps SHALL NOT expect the EHR to use or interpret data stored via smart-app-state unless specific agreements are made outside the scope of this capability.